Ezinne Uzo-Okoro: White House Office of Science and Technology Policy

-Uzo-Okoro joined the White House Office of Science Technology and Policy as the Assistant Director for Space Policy during the Biden Administration as a career civil servant.
-In this role, she worked on policies that focused on areas in-space infrastructure like orbital debris, climate monitoring, and space weather infrastructure, aeronautics and advanced manufacturing.
-She chaired the Aeronautics Interagency Working Group and co-chaired the Committee On Environment's Subcommittee On United States Group On Earth Observations, the Committee on Space Weather Operations, Research, and Mitigation, and Low Earth Orbit Science and Technology.
-Uzo-Okoro pioneered in-space servicing, assembly, and manufacturing.
+Uzo-Okoro joined the White House Office of Science Technology and Policy (OSTP) as Assistant Director for Space Policy as a career civil servant.
+She worked on national space strategy and infrastructure policies, including orbital debris, space weather preparedness, climate and Earth observation infrastructure, aeronautics, and manufacturing policy.
+In this role, she led the interagency effort defining national policy for ISAM capabilities, which encompass servicing, assembly, and manufacturing of space assets to extend life, improve performance, and enable sustained operations beyond Earth orbit.
+She chaired the National Science and Technology Council’s ISAM Interagency Working Group, which produced a National ISAM Strategy and National ISAM Implementation Plan to guide U.S. government, academic, and commercial activity in this domain.
+She also chaired the Aeronautics Interagency Working Group and co-chaired the Committee On Environment's Subcommittee On United States Group On Earth Observations, the Committee on Space Weather Operations, Research, and Mitigation, and Low Earth Orbit Science and Technology.
 She left the White House in 2024.